Last updated on June 18, 2026

 Do your own thing!
 Do what you find fun and that’s where the joy lies!
 I’m just writing here about my journey in the meantime between writing about actual tips and also want to show my own layout and share my own piece of the proverbial cake.

-I am mostly interested in modelling Czech/Slovak railways and so many of sources I will be referring to are often available only in czech or slovak language.
+I am mostly interested in modeling Czech/Slovak railways and so many of sources I will be referring to are often available only in czech or slovak language.
 For those interested, I recommend just running the sites through translation, as I am not interested in copying their hard work over.
-I apologise to english speakers in advance and hope that is not too much of a nuisance.
+I apologize to english speakers in advance and hope that is not too much of a nuisance.
 I do plan, however, to bit by bit build a similar repository of knowledge in here over time.

 Choices, choices, choices